 Understanding single and double-coated dogs and their grooming

 Are you looking for a dog that doesn’t shed?

 Newsflash: all dogs shed!
 So, if you're looking for a dog that doesn't shed, you'll be looking for a very long time.
 There is no dog breed, purebred or mixed, that will not shed its hair.
-However, in this blog, we’ll present you with a number of breed options that don’t shed a lot.
+However, in this blog, we’ll present you with what dogs don’t shed a lot.